Jan van Eyck: Iconography

-Van Eyck incorporated a wide variety of iconographic elements, often conveying what he saw as a co-existence of the spiritual and material worlds.
-The iconography was embedded in the work unobtrusively; typically the references comprised small but key background details.
-His use of symbolism and biblical references is characteristic of his work, a handling of religious iconography he pioneered, with his innovations taken up and developed by van der Weyden, Memling and Christus.
-Each employed rich and complex iconographical elements to create a heightened sense of contemporary beliefs and spiritual ideals.
+The small, subtle details often seen in the background of van Eyck's works belong to a rich iconography embodying what he believed to be the co-existence of the spiritual and the material.
+This use of symbolism and biblical references is characteristic of his work, a handling of religious iconography he pioneered, with his innovations taken up and developed by van der Weyden, Memling and Christus.

 Craig Harbison describes the blending of realism and symbolism as perhaps "the most important aspect of early Flemish art".
-The embedded symbols were meant to meld into the scenes and "was a deliberate strategy to create an experience of spiritual revelation".
+The placement of such symbols into a scene "was a deliberate strategy to create an experience of spiritual revelation".
 Van Eyck's religious paintings in particular "always present the spectator with a transfigured view of visible reality".
-To him the day-to-day is harmoniously steeped in symbolism, such that, according to Harbison, "descriptive data were rearranged ... so that they illustrated not earthly existence but what he considered supernatural truth."
-This blend of the earthly and heavenly evidences van Eyck's belief that the "essential truth of Christian doctrine" can be found in "the marriage of secular and sacred worlds, of reality and symbol".
-He depicts overly large Madonnas, whose unrealistic size shows the separation between the heavenly from earthly, but placed them in everyday settings such as churches, domestic chambers or seated with court officials.
+To him the day-to-day is harmoniously steeped in symbolism, such that, according to Harbison, "descriptive data were rearranged [...] so that they illustrated not earthly existence but what he considered supernatural truth."
+This blend of the earthly and the heavenly points to van Eyck's belief that the "essential truth of Christian doctrine" can be found in "the marriage of secular and sacred worlds, of reality and symbol".
+He depicts overly large Madonnas, whose unrealistic size shows the separation between the heavenly from the earthly, but placed them in everyday settings such as churches, domestic chambers or seated with court officials.

 Yet the earthly churches are heavily decorated with heavenly symbols.
 A heavenly throne is clearly represented in some domestic chambers (for example in the Lucca Madonna).
 More difficult to discern are the settings for paintings such as Madonna of Chancellor Rolin, where the location is a fusion of the earthly and celestial.
 Van Eyck's iconography is often so densely and intricately layered that a work has to be viewed multiple times before even the most obvious meaning of an element is apparent.
 The symbols were often subtly woven into the paintings so that they only became apparent after close and repeated viewing, while much of the iconography reflects the idea that, according to John Ward, there is a "promised passage from sin and death to salvation and rebirth".